ppy/osu-wiki/news/2025/2025-06-01-mgts-2025-registrations.md

 The schedule may be subject to change depending on how the contest progresses — we'll be sure to announce any changes in the [Discord server](https://discord.com/invite/3mGC3HB).

-Don't forget to tune in to the [Twitch channel](https://www.twitch.tv/gtsosu) for the results live stream!
+Don't forget to tune in to the [Twitch channel](https://www.twitch.tv/gtsosu) for the results livestream!

 ## Prizes